gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - Turns out Nimruz and I aren't great at shaking a tail so we're being pretty easily followed by some kind of shitty Batman ripoff.

+- Angus the Dangus is an absolute potato

+- YJITC is the YuJing shipping corp; Papindra tried to break into the YJITC at midnight to grab the evidence and meet up in Angus's room after that

+- Angus the Dangus has some copies of the evidence from the smuggling ring but his copies match what we have